How do I get an appointment?

 What kind of procedures do you do?

-We provide a full range of dental and oral surgery services for a variety of patients including dogs,
+We provide a full range of dental and oral surgery services for a dogs and cats.
+We perform

 How much will it cost?